A flat panel display is composed of the display matrix and the backlighting. The following infographic explains how everything works.

-The polarized film is made by stretching a plastic-like material to lengthen its fibers, then dipping the material in iodine to further lengthen and organize the material’s fibers into a grid of darkened parallel lines that are invisible to the human eye.
+The polarized film is made by stretching a plastic-like material to lengthen its fibers, then dipping the material in iodine to further expand and organize the material’s fibers into a grid of darkened parallel lines that are invisible to the human eye.

-Liquid crystal is a substance in a state between liquid and solid but that exhibits the properties of both.
+Liquid crystal is a substance in a state between liquid and solid, but that exhibits the properties of both.

 When the polarized light passes through the liquid crystal, it naturally follows the twisting path.